jimmychu0807/substrate-front-end-template/README.md

 ## Configuration

-The app configuration can be set in `src/config` folder, with [common.json](./src/config/common.json) loaded in both development and production environment, and then the environment specific JSON file (with higher priority).
+The app configuration can be set in the `src/config` folder, with [common.json](./src/config/common.json) loaded in both development and production environments, and then the environment specific JSON file (with higher priority).
 More on React enviornment variables can be seen [here](https://create-react-app.dev/docs/adding-custom-environment-variables).

-When writing and deploying an app with your own node, you likely want to change:
+When writing and deploying an front end with your own node, you likely want to change:

   - `CUSTOM_TYPES` in `src/config/common.json`.
 See
   [Extending types](https://polkadot.js.org/api/start/types.extend.html).